Terms and conditions of Snakebusters®, Australia's best reptiles ® shows, displays, reptile parties®, etc.

 - If snakebusters terminate or alter a show in any way as a result of conduct of persons and/or unforseen event or circumstance, Snakebusters will not be liable for any damages or refunds.

 - Snakebusters only allow photos for private purposes only.
 Any photos to be taken or used commercially, printed on websites or similar must be approved by snakebusters first.
-Under no cicumstances are any photos of snakebusters in any manifestation to be digitally altered in any way, except following written approval by snakebusters.
+Under no cicumstances are any photos of snakebusters in any manifestation to be digitally altered in any way, except following written approval by Snakebusters or our other businesses.

 - Photos taken in schools and pre-schools can be used for in house purposes without permission so long as they are not used in any way that may in any conceivable way commercially harm snakebusters or any snakebusters staff.